jmrlibrary/library-hours/readme.txt

 Use commands:
 CREATE DATABASE hours; (or whatever you're naming it)

-Then run provided SQL file with base hours.
+Then edit provided SQL file (admin/sample_data.sql) to match your library's situation.
+Run it on your new database.

-Then create a user to access the database:
+Next create a user to access the database:
 CREATE USER 'hours'@'localhost' IDENTIFIED BY 'password'; (Please change the password)

 Give the user privileges: